Nonlinear Wavepacket Dynamics in Proximity to a Stationary Inflection Point

 In \cref{Fig:Nonlinearity1} we see how the presence of nonlinearity affects the flow.
 The distinct crossover towards ballistic propagation between $\chi = 0.1$ and $\chi = 0.5$ is caused by spreading of the wavepacket in $q$-space.
 Indeed, while at $\chi = 0.1$ the wavepacket remains confined in vicinity of the SIP at $\bar{q} = -\pi/2$, \cref{Fig:Nonlinearity1}~(a), at higher values of nonlinearity the states corresponding to sufficiently nonzero group velocities become populated (for example, see panel (b) for $\chi = 10$).
 This explanation is in agreement with \cref{Eq:FlowGroupVel} and \cref{Fig:Nonlinearity1}~(c).

-In the linear system, the propagation speed in presence of an SIP depends on the wavepacket width: in the hypothetical case of a $q$-space delta-function initial condition, $\sigma\to 0$, the signal won't propagate as the group velocity is identically zero, however, broadening the wavepacket introduces proximal states whose group velocities are small but not entirely vanishing.
-The nonlinear effect causes a crossover to the ballistic transport regime as the Bloch-mode population becomes independent of the initial preparation.
+In the linear system, the propagation speed in presence of an SIP depends on the wavepacket width: in the hypothetical case of a $q$-space delta-function initial condition, $\sigma\to 0$, the signal won't propagate as the group velocity is identically zero, however, broadening the wavepacket introduces proximal states whose group velocities are small but not entirely vanishing. {We restrict our analysis to bandwidths within a range that is large enough for the initial wave to be a localized packet in direct space, and small enough to keep the Bloch states in vicinity of the SIP sufficiently populated.
+For instance, for a typical system size $N\sim 10^{3}$ used in our simulations, we achieved this balance by choosing $\sigma\sim0.1$, effectively preparing the initial wavepacket $\Delta n\sim 10$ sites wide.The precise shape of the wavepacket is not important as long as this range can be maintained.
+The Gaussian profile is a reasonable choice for its analytical properties and physical accessibility.
+The nonlinear effect causes a crossover to the ballistic transport regime as the Bloch-mode population becomes independent of the initial preparation.}